badou007/atmega16-to-internet/README.md

 ****************************<br>

 IMPORTANT : since we are working with tomcat you have to creat your web-application in the following :<br>
-1°) create a "dossier" named atmega .<br>
+1°) create a "dossier" named atmega .
+<br>copy the two jsp files in the folder atmega.<br>
-2°) In this dossier atmega create a dossier namer WEB-INF : copy the two jsp files in this folder .<br>
+2°) In this folder atmega create a folder named WEB-INF :
 3°) in this "dossier" WEB-INF create a "dossier" named sr and a "dossier" named classes . <br>
 4°) In sr create a "dossier" named write(because of the package in SimpleWrite4) .<br>
 copy SimpleWrite4.java in the "dossier" named write .<br>